 Aside from homeschooling and being full-time at home, two major tasks occupy my day.
 One is Inspirited Mom, my platform for sharing our journey as a family, as a homeschooling mom and a follower of Christ.
-The other one is Pickings, our micro home based business, which my husband and I started in 2012.
-Here’s the back story.
+The other one is Pickings, our small family business, which my husband and I started in 2012.

 Jianne helps out by scraping the leftover cookie dough from the mixing bowl, which she fondly calls “cream”.
 Not healthy right?
 I know!
 She also sticks the labels on the jars.
 One time when I had a huge order to fill, I asked her to count and total the cookies.
 I had to prepare 300 of them and I was losing count.
 She was able to count the cookies per batch and added them in a column as what we learned in Math.